-Based on time considerations, see "organization of competition" following this section, it is recommended that between four and six teams of two or three IEEE student members each be selected for the competition.
+Based on time considerations, see ("organization of competition"), it is recommended that between four and six teams of two or three IEEE Student or Graduate Student members each be selected for the competition.
+For events receiving funding by the EMCC, the individual team members must belong to the same IEEE Student Branch as the prize money is distributed to the winning Student Branch and not to individuals.